 The executive lady tells Gordon to get his men out, because she just got the Governor's approval to torch the place.
 Well, there's only one thing to do.
-Gordon's going to have to call Barack Obama.
+Gordon's going to have to call Obama.

 Wait, when did Gotham PD start approving of Batman enough to risk the city to try and save him?
 Two episodes ago, Batman took the fall for Gordon's actions, and as far as anyone knows, Batman threatened Gordon to make him bust Tobias Whale out of jail.
 Did everybody just forget about that?
 Yeah, Gordon's probably vouching for him, but does Lieutenant Gordon really have that much clout?
-Anyway, five minutes until self destruct.
+Anyway, five minutes until self-destruction.

 He uses what appears to be Bruce Wayne's ID card to unlock the MacGuffin room, runs in, grabs the cure, runs out, cures Katana and himself, faces the camera, waves at Gordon to stop the boom, braces for death... and the countdown aborts.